 There are few countries with reputations more outdated than Colombia’s.
 South America’s hidden gem has become to one of the world’s top destinations to visit (honored by New York Times).
 Forget what you think you know about Colombia from all the campfire stories and come enjoy our private Colombia tours to see why the Colombian tourism board often says that “the only risk is wanting to stay!”
+Check out our Insider’s Guide to Cartagena on Wendy Perrin’s website to learn why this saying is true to its word.

 Between the rapidly growing cosmopolitan cities such as the capital of Bogota, and Medellin (or City of Eternal Spring) and its second city, Colombia has become a top destination in South America for the business and technology industries.
 However, on our private Colombia tours, we highly recommend venturing out to discover Colombia's natural diversity through its many trails and treks.
 In addition to the jungle-rich, alluring Tayrona National Park and the staggering wax palms forests of the Coffee Region, there are thousands of options for exploring on foot or horseback.